Mac Won't Accept Password After Update? Here's the Fix

 As your password may contain both uppercase and lowercase characters, it's easy to enter the wrong password sometimes.

-To fix this, check whether you have enabled the Caps Lock.
+To fix this, check whether you have the Caps Lock enabled.
 If yes, disable it.

-After checking the Caps Lock, it's necessary to check whether the keyboard input method was changed.
-If yes, modify it to the right settings.
+It’s also important to check whether the keyboard input method has changed.
+If it has, switch it back to the correct setting.

 2. Restart Your Mac